harvard-dce/mh-opsworks/README.md

     # You can override this by passing in `ssh_user` to this rake target.
     $(./bin/rake stack:instances:ssh_to hostname=admin1)

-    # Use an alternate secrets file, overriding whatever's set in .mhopsworks.rc
+    # Use an alternate secrets file, overriding whatever's set in .ocopsworks.rc
     SECRETS_FILE="./some_other_secrets_file.json" ./bin/rake cluster:configtest

-    # Use an alternate config file, overriding whatever's set in .mhopsworks.rc
+    # Use an alternate config file, overriding whatever's set in .ocopsworks.rc
     # You should probably not use this unless you know what you're doing.
     CLUSTER_CONFIG_FILE="./some_other_cluster_config.json" ./bin/rake cluster:configtest

     # Deploy a new revision from the repo linked in your app.
 Be sure to restart
-    # matterhorn after the deployment is complete.
+    # opencast after the deployment is complete.
     ./bin/rake deployment:deploy_app

     # Force deploy the latest app revision.
 This should only be useful when